 Did you know ILP has Humanitarian Programs all over the world?

-Head to the Dominican Republic, Romania, Haiti, Costa Rica and Nicaragua for an opportunity to volunteer with one of the Humanitarian Programs ILP has.
+Head to the Dominican Republic, Romania, Haiti, Costa Rica, Nicaragua and Uganda for an opportunity to volunteer with one of the Humanitarian Programs ILP has.
 With amazing places to choose from it can be hard to decide which is right for you!
 But don't worry — we can help with that.

 Even if you aren't exactly sure you can start your application